nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 19.md

 No. No. No. No. Oh, where's the red trace?

 Dang it.
-And you and and you and Samir share a look.
+And you and and you and Simear share a look.
 Yeah.
 Yeah.
 Both, that same thing.

 Yep.
 Clark, we're sleeping.
 What I know.
 Why was this happening?
 Like, is this still, like, dark dark?